altrumai/.github/profile/README.md

 ### **How We Differ From OpenAI / ChatGPT**

-While OpenAI provides proprietary AI models via a shared platform, AligneAI emphasises privacy, customisation, and control by offering open-source models deployed in your private workspace.
+While OpenAI provides their proprietary AI models via a shared platform, AligneAI emphasises privacy, customisation, and control by offering open-source models deployed in your private workspace.
 This approach not only enhances data security but also provides the flexibility to modify and adapt AI models to suit your specific requirements, all while maintaining a scalable and cost-effective cloud infrastructure.

 |   | OpenAI (Focus on innovation) | AligneAI (Focus on stability, security, safety and cost-effectiveness) |
 |---|-------------------------------|--------------------------------------------------------------------|